Creating the next generation of wildfire forecast models

-Wildfire threats are ever increasing with substantial changes in fire behaviour driven by higher fuel loads, more frequent extreme weather events and continued human development in the wildland urban interface.
+Wildfire threats are ever increasing with substantial changes in fire behavior driven by higher fuel loads, more frequent extreme weather events and continued human development in the wildland urban interface.
 Organizations need better operational and strategic information to understand changing wildfire risks and implement effective protection and adaptation measures.
-Access to this critical information is blocked by multiple barriers including fragmented silos of science and technology and black box software.

-The Pyregence Consortium provides free and open source access to operational and strategic wildfire information based on the next generation of wildfire models.
+The Pyregence Consortium provides free access to cutting edge operational and strategic wildfire models.
 At an operational level, the consortium implements best practice science and technology to forecast wildfire activity.
 At a strategic level, wildfire scenario analyses will be produced to inform future wildfire risk and California’s 5th Climate Change Assessment.
-The ‘open source’ collaboration brings together initiatives and leading researchers from 18 institutions representing industry, academia, and government in an effort to transform how wildfire mitigation and adaptation measures are implemented.
+This collaboration brings together initiatives and leading researchers from 18 institutions representing industry, academia, and government in an effort to transform how wildfire mitigation and adaptation measures are implemented.

-Electric utilities need better weather forecasts to improve situational awareness of wildfire threats to and from the grid.
-Pyregence will support electric utilities by developing a methodology for optimal location of weather stations and piloting an upper-air profiler over a fire season to scout for early signs of impending extreme wind events.
+Pyregence will improve situational awareness during extreme weather events by developing a methodology for optimal location of weather stations and piloting an upper-air profiler over a fire season to scout for early signs of impending extreme wind events.

 Advance Wildfire Science

-Current fire models fail to address the fundamental physics behind contemporary wildfire events.
+Some fire models do not address the fundamental physics behind contemporary wildfire events.
 This team aims to deliver fundamental scientific advances to give rise to the next generation of wildfire models, including a new fuel mapping technique and fire spread model based on fire physics.

 We are faced with a challenging ‘new normal’: an increased risk of megafires potentially resulting in catastrophic impacts to society over the coming century.
-The Pyregence consortium will develop wildfire scenarios under a changing climate to inform climate mitigation and adaptation planning for a more safe, cost-effective, reliable and resilient electric utility grid
+The Pyregence consortium will develop wildfire scenarios under a changing climate to inform climate mitigation and adaptation planning.

 Our collaboration has combined initiatives and researchers from 18 institutions representing industry, academia, and government to support how wildfire risk is forecasted, and when and where mitigation and adaptation is implemented.